katersonnbert/gitnotes/Linux.md

 - Exit by pressing `q`

+### ps - report a snapshot of currently running processes / programs

+        ps

+        # list all processes, display in user oriented format
+        ps aux
+        # list all processes, sort by CPU usage
+        ps aux | sort -rnk
+        # list all processes, sort by Memory usage

 ### curl (commandline url)

 Read up on the http protocol if you are not familiar with it.